nsbgn/dotfiles/README.md

     addition to the static labels, there are two dynamic ones for the first and second pile on the current screen.

+-   Every command should make just as much sense on stacking window managers or terminal multiplexers, in case I want to port.

 [SWA]: https://swaywm.org/
 [I3W]: https://i3wm.org/